striezel/scan-tool/readme.md

 ### Prerequisites

-To build the scan-tool from source you need a C++ compiler and CMake 2.8 or later.
+To build the scan-tool from source you need a C++ compiler, CMake 2.8 or later and the cURL library.
 It also helps to have Git, a distributed version control system, on your build system to get the latest source code directly from the Git repository.

-All three can usually be installed be typing
+All of that can usually be installed be typing

-    apt-get install cmake g++ git
+    apt-get install cmake g++ git libcurl4-gnutls-dev

 or

-    yum install cmake gcc-c++ git
+    yum install cmake gcc-c++ git libcurl-devel

 into a root terminal.